creepinson/LWSL/README.md

     }
 }
 ```
 That's it!
-It send it to the server, use the following method.
+To send it to the server, use the following method.
 ```java
 socketClient.sendPacket(new LoginPacket("Baddeveloper", "password123"));
 ```